tgfrerer/island/plan.md

   ```

   This is also how APIs like Vulkan present their objects.

+* When we want to pass out an enum, but don't want to include a header
+  file, we can hand out the enum wrapped in a struct (struct has only the
+  enum as a field) for the enum.
+This means in a header file we can use
+  the wrapper-type opaquely, which gives us type-safety for the enum.
+  Implementations (.cpp files) which use the enum need a method to unwrap
+  the original enum from the wrapper, which can be implemented trivially.

 * instead of passing the api via parameter- you can retrieve it via the
   registry inside the function which uses it, and store it as